Cardiomyopathy: What Causes an Enlarged Heart?

 There are actually several different types of cardiomyopathy.
-They include:
+They include the following:

 - Hypertrophic cardiomyopathy: An enlargement of the heart muscle without an obvious cause.